transposit-connectors/mc-transposit-eng/runbooks/public_docs_aren_t_up_to_date.md

 ## Version is out of date

+The process we use for releasing workflows/integrators to the public is:
+1. The developer creates/updates a working copy of the service in some working org.
+For workflow engineers, this is generally the transposit-workflows org on the staging server.
+2. Once the working copy is fully functioning in an action (tested using that working copy's latest version), the developer *syncs the workflow* so that it is available in the transposit org on all servers and in the transposit-connectors repository on GitHub.
+3. The developer then makes a new release for the public on the GitHub repository.
+This release then needs to be *deployed on all servers*.
+4. Finally, the fiddly bits of updating documentation: this latest version needs to be listed in dynamic_configuration and have its README reflected correctly in the public docs.

 ** MAKING STUFF UP TO THE BEST OF MY UNDERSTANDING ** The docs are auto-generated from the workflow's manifest data.
 Start by checking if the workflow's underlying data is correct and that the most recent version has been updated.